Search

 a.
 The Art & Likenesses Committee: all art and artefacts, including but not limited to sculptures, statues, statuettes, benches and plaques;

 b.
-Gardens Committee: all of 2(a) above to the extent it concerns the College Gardens;
+Gardens Committee: all of 3(a) above to the extent it concerns the College Gardens;

 c.
 Keeper of the Plate: all silver plate, including medallions; and

-4. The four guiding principles apply for acceptance of an item by the body or officer in 2 above must are that the College may wish to preserve items of:
+4. The four guiding principles apply for acceptance of an item by the body or officer in 2 above in as much that the College may wish to preserve items of:

 a. significant historical and cultural value;